 Now I certainly can’t be called fashionable in any sense, and I’m berated for my outfits more often than I’m praised, but when it comes to gardening clothes, I’m a truly dedicated follower of fashion.

-That said, it’s about time I put my obsession with gardening clothes to good use so here’s my breakdown of what to look for in gardening gloves, hats and everything else, so you know what you’re looking for and can head out to confidently buy practical gardening gear and not just clothes that look good on the surface.
+That said, it’s about time I put my obsession with gardening clothes to good use so here’s my breakdown of what to look for in gardening clothes, hats and everything else, so you know what you’re looking for and can head out to confidently buy practical gardening gear and not just clothes that look good on the surface.

 What are Gardening Clothes, and Why Do You Need them?